Brave Beats

 Brave Beats (ブレイブビーツ, Bureibu Bītsu) is a Japanese anime television series produced by BN Pictures.
-It aired on Nagoya TV and other affiliates of the TV Asahi Network from October 11, 2015 to March 27, 2016, when it was replaced by Mobile Suit Gundam Unicorn RE:0096 the week after.
+It aired on Nagoya TV and other affiliates of the ANN network from October 11, 2015 to March 27, 2016, when it was replaced by Mobile Suit Gundam Unicorn RE:0096 the week after.

 Plot

 One day, sixth grade student Hibiki Kazaguruma meets a small robot named Breakin.
 He discovers Breakin can talk, and Breakin tells him that he was banished from the Dance World, and to return, he must collect the Dance Stones, which are scattered all around the planet.
 Hibiki fuses with Breakin and becomes the dancing superhero Flash Beat.
 Flash Beat will collect the Dance Stones, but he is not the only one who wants them...